-The dryer can be equipped with a timed or with a level sensor electronic drain.
+The dryer is equipped with a timed drain.

 Do not connect the drain valve in a close loop already pressurized by other drain lines .
 Check for proper drainage of condensate drain.
 Dispose the condensate in accordance with local environmental regulations.

-The dryer is equipped with an outlet port for the purge air and an outlet port for the depressurization air to which it has to be connected a silencer (supplied loose).
+The dryer is equipped with an outlet port for the discharge of depressurization/purge air.
+A silencer has to be connected to the outlet port.

 The silencer can be connected directly to the unit or in case of need it can be installed remotely; in that case the connection can be done with a rubber hose with a maximum length of 10m (synthetic rubber with internal steel spiral, resistant to temperature 80° C and pressure 10 barg).